 Heater Outputs 1 and 2 are traditional control loop heater outputs for a cryogenic temperature controller.
-The two outputs are identical except in the amount of power available.
-Output 1 can provide up to 100 W, and Output 2 can provide up to 50 W. They each include a large set of hardware and software features making them very flexible and easy to use.
+Output 1 is designed for bulk heating and control at higher temperatures, and can provide up to 75 W. Output 2 is designed for control at very low temperatures, and can provide up to 1 W. They each include a large set of hardware and software features making them very flexible and easy to use.
 The heater outputs are well-regulated DC outputs.
 This provides quiet, stable control for a broad range of temperature control systems in a fully integrated package.
 The power ranges for each output provide decade steps in power.

-4.5.1.1 Max Current and Heater Resistance
+4.5.1.1 Max Current and Heater Resistance (Output 1 Only)

-The Model 336 heater outputs are designed to work optimally into a 25 Ω or 50 Ω heater.
+The Model 350 heater output is designed to work optimally into a 25 Ω or 50 Ω heater.
 The Heater Resistance and Max Current parameters work together to limit the maximum available power into the heater.
 This is useful for preventing heater damage or limiting the maximum heater power into the system.
 When using a 25 Ω or 50 Ω heater, set the Heater Resistance parameter accordingly.
 The Max Current setting will then provide multiple discrete current limit values that correspond to common heater power ratings.
 The available current limits keep the output operating within the voltage compliance limit to ensure the best possible resolution.
 These parameters work with the Heater Range parameter (section 4.5.1.5.8) to provide safety and flexibility.

-If you are not using a standard heater resistance, set the Heater Resistance setting to $25\,\Omega$ for any resistance less than $50\,\Omega$, or to $50\,\Omega$ for any higher heater resistance.
+If you are not using a standard heater resistance, set the Heater Resistance setting to $25~\Omega$ for any resistance less than $50~\Omega$, or to $50~\Omega$ for any higher heater resistance.
 The user max current setting is useful when using a non-standard heater resistance value.
 Refer to section 4.5.1.1.1 for more information on User Max Current.
 TABLE 4-14 provides examples of different heater resistances and max current settings, and the resulting maximum heater power.
-The maximum heater powers in bold represent the discrete current limits available under the Max Current setting for $25\,\Omega$ and $50\,\Omega$ heaters.
+The maximum heater powers in bold represent the discrete current limits available under the Max Current setting for $25~\Omega$ and $50~\Omega$ heaters.

-Output Setup \rightarrow Output (1 or 2) \rightarrow Heater Resistance \rightarrow (25 Ω or 50 Ω) Output Setup \rightarrow Output (1 or 2) \rightarrow Max Current \rightarrow (User, 0.707 A, 1 A, 1.414 A, or 2 A)
+Output Setup \rightarrow Output (1) \rightarrow Heater Resistance \rightarrow (25 Ω or 50 Ω) Output Setup \rightarrow Output (1) \rightarrow Max Current \rightarrow (User, 0.707 A, 1 A, 1.414 A, or 2 A)